Fractal closures of geodesic planes in Hitchin manifolds: Introduction

 We therefore obtain a discrete subgroup of $G$: see \eqref{hit} for further details.
-Moreover $\Ga_{\beta,\b}$ is Zariski dense whenever the bulging width of $\mathsf b$ is nonzero (see \eqref{bs} for the definition).
+Moreover $\Ga_{\beta,\b}$ is Zariski dense whenever the width $\wdt(\b)$ of $\mathsf b$ is nonzero (see \eqref{bs} for the definition).
 Subsequent developments have provided broader frameworks for understanding these groups: Labourie \cite{La} introduced the notion of {\em Anosov representations}, while Fock–Goncharov \cite{FG} developed the theory of {\em positive representations}.
 Both have become central tools in the study of Hitchin representations of surface groups into split semisimple real Lie groups.

-Theorem \ref{m1} is deduced from the following result, which shows that floating planes inherit their fractal dimensions from the geodesic dynamics on the underlying hyperbolic surface $S=\Ga_0\ba Y$. \begin{theorem} Let $\G_0<H$ be a torsion-free cocompact Fuchsian subgroup, and let $S=\Ga_0\ba Y$.
+Theorem \ref{m1} is deduced from the following result, which shows that floating planes inherit their Hausdorff dimensions from the geodesic dynamics on the underlying hyperbolic surface $S=\Ga_0\ba Y$.
+In this paper, the notation $\dim $ always refers to the Hausdorff dimension. \begin{theorem} Let $\G_0<H$ be a torsion-free cocompact Fuchsian subgroup, and let $S=\Ga_0\ba Y$.
 Let $\beta\subset S$ be a simple closed geodesic represented by some $\delta\in \Ga_0$.